Marotta 'very optimistic' Godin will join Inter

 "It was nice to see Godin score yesterday.
 As for the rest, let's just say that I am very optimistic and believe that we'll be able to make an official announcement pretty soon."

-Inter has a wealth of central defensive options, including Godin's former Atleti team-mate Miranda.
+Inter have a wealth of central defensive options, including Godin's former Atleti team-mate Miranda.